-At the preferred project site, it is possible to avoid diverting the waters of the existing channelized creek to the restored creek.
+It is possible to avoid diverting the waters of the existing channelized creek to the restored creek.
 It is also possible to avoid filling in the existing creek and its scattered wetlands.
-However, both of these measures would seriously jepordize the success of the creek restoration effort.
+However, both of these inactions would seriously jepordize the success of the creek restoration effort.
 Again, the restored creek and its wetlands are dependent upon the receiving waters of the existing creek.
 In addition, the restored creek and its wetlands are dependent upon the surface water runoff of the creek's entire watershed to contribute to the base flow of the creek.
-As a result, this alternative should be rejected because it would seriously jepordize the success of the creek restoration effort and as a result, would not be less environmentally damading and would not be feasible.
+As a result, this alternative should be rejected because it would seriously jepordize the success of the creek restoration effort.

-c.
-Provision of Feasible Mitigation Measures to Minimize Adverse Environmental Effects.
+- c.
+Provision of Feasible Mitigation Measures to Minimize Adverse Environmental Effects. - (1) Capture Plan for the San Francisco Garter Snake.